sngdng/sngdng.github.io/index.md

 - **[Apr.
 2025]** Attended the ALPS 2025 winter school. 🏔️
 - **[Jan.
 2025]** Our paper 'SCOPE' is accepted at ICLR 2025.
 - **[Mar.
 2024]** Our paper 'LOCOST' is honored with the Best Paper Award. :trophy:
-- **[Feb.
-2024]** Our paper 'LOCOST' is accepted and selected for an oral presentation at EACL 2024.

 {% include_relative _includes/publications.md %}